aandre6891/databases/music_library/Albums_Model_and_Repository_Class_design.md

 albums.artist_id # => '2'

 # 4
-# inserts the new album Cross Road
+# inserts the new album Trompe le Monde

 repo = AlbumsRepository.new